lluismlg/lluismlg/README.md

 - 👋 Hi, I’m @lluismlg
-- 👀 I’m interested in Android and web development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently working as a TSR for GCP
 - 📫 How to reach me lluismlg97@gmail.com

 <!---